Thyroid diseases affect a fairly large proportion of the population. There are two main types:

 |

 Selenium recommendations are easily achievable!
-In fact, Brazil nuts contain so much that you only need two nuts to meet your daily intake.
+In fact, Brazil nuts contain so much of it that just two large nuts are enough to meet your daily intake.

 #3 - Avoid cruciferous vegetables

-Cruciferous vegetables are a family of vegetables that contain natural antithyroids; they prevent the proper synthesis of hormones and should therefore be limited.
-Among them, we find cabbage, broccoli, watercress, arugula, radish and turnip.
+Cruciferous vegetables are a family of vegetables that contain natural antithyroid drugs; they prevent hormone synthesis and should therefore be limited.
+These include cabbage, broccoli, watercress, arugula, radish, and turnip.

 #4 - Avoid grapefruit

-It has been shown that this citrus fruit can block the functioning of enzymes allowing the metabolism of many drugs.
+This citrus fruit has been shown to block the functioning of enzymes that allow the metabolism of many medications.
 However, people suffering from thyroid problems are very often under treatment.
-The list of medications incompatible with this fruit is long and not exhaustive, which is why it is better not to consume it, as it could cancel out the effects of the treatment, or worse, make it toxic.
+The list of medications incompatible with this fruit is long and not exhaustive, which is why it is best not to consume it, as it could cancel out the effects of the treatment, or worse, make it toxic.

-Easier said than done, but being interested in the endocrine disruptors that can be hidden in our products is essential when you are subject to thyroid pathology.
-To have more peace of mind, it is preferable to eat organic.
-Tracking labels is another option, we eliminate additives classified as endocrine disruptors, such as BHA (E320) and BHT (E321), but also bisphenol A, etc.
+Easier said than done, but being aware of endocrine disruptors that may be lurking in our products is essential when you're suffering from thyroid disease.
+For greater peace of mind, it's best to eat organic.
+Another option is to track labels; we eliminate additives classified as endocrine disruptors, such as BHA (E320) and BHT (E321), as well as bisphenol A, etc.

-Be careful though, endocrine disruptors are also widely present in hygiene and cosmetic products.
+Be careful, however, endocrine disruptors are also widely present in hygiene and cosmetic products.

 Sources: